 Every version will have the following fields, regardless of their plugin type.

 Version name: we recommend starting with something like “1.0” as the version name, and slowly incrementing based on future updates to your plugin.

 Version description: a description displayed in the marketplace and in the campaign plugins page.
 This is a great way to detail the changes from previous versions of your plugin.

-A theme will simply have a field to write your theme’s CSS.
+A theme will simply have two fields to write your theme’s CSS.
 The first field is for the general CSS rules.
 The second one is for any optional font

 Character sheet fields

 Create character sheets for your favourite TTRPG!